hanaduy/Kaggle_2Sigma/README.md

-# Kaggle_2Sigma
-This is the Kaggle 2Sigma competition repository.
+This is the GIT practice repository.
 Not necessarily all codes, maybe some thoughts.
 Good luck.